-This week, the Process Development Forum talks with Günter Jagschies, Strategic Customer Relations Leader, GE Healthcare, about the biopharmaceutical market in Asia.
+This week, the Process Development Forum talks with Günter Jagschies, Strategic Customer Relations Leader, Cytiva, about the biopharmaceutical market in Asia.

 The Asian market is most often still considered an emerging market for biopharmaceuticals.
 However, the Asian market is not a fully homogeneous market.
 What is your perception, and what is the current state in the respective areas/countries?

 Indeed, I would agree that the situation in various Asian countries is very different, and so is the business culture.
 Asia has a complex mix of economies from low to high income with a largely varying degree of access for the population to biotherapeutic drugs on the high end of the price range as well as even to the much cheaper class of vaccines.
 Korea, Japan, and Singapore, in particular, have a well-established biopharma industry with development and manufacturing capabilities that compete with businesses in North America or Europe at eye level.
 India and China have a strongly growing and well-funded biopharmaceutical industry focusing primarily on biosimilar proteins with several hundred projects in the pipeline.
 India is also in a leading position for vaccine manufacturing for global supply.
 Other countries in Asia are still in the early stage of developing a biopharmaceutical industry.

 What specific challenges do you find that these markets and companies face?
 What discussion topics do you usually have when you interact with Asian biopharmaceutical producers?